Ergosign/ux-library-generator/README.md

 ## Upgrading to the latest version
 Upgrading the style guide includes the following steps:
 1. To access the private kss-style-guide-ergosign-theme package you need to configure your access to the Ergosign private npm server as described in the projects [readme file](README.md).
-2. Add/Update the ux-library-generator and kss-style-guide-ergosign-theme packages to the devDependencies of your package.json: <br>`"grunt-assemble-kss": "0.2.3",
-"@ergosign-external/kss-style-guide-ergosign-theme": "0.2.4"`
-3. Add the following configuration options for the assemble task to your gruntfile and replace the instructions in angle brackets with the customer and project name (they will appear in the style guide header):
+2. Add the following configuration options for the assemble task to your gruntfile and replace the instructions in angle brackets with the customer and project name (they will appear in the style guide header):
 ```
     assemble: {
         standard: {